-Schedule 30 Clinical Excellence Awards
+Schedule 30 Clinical Excellence Awards 68 ...

-- 1. For the purposes of this schedule, the following definitions will apply: - Existing LCEA: Local clinical excellence awards granted prior to 1 April 2018 under existing local clinical excellence awards schemes in place as at 31 March 2018. - New LCEA: Local clinical excellence awards granted between 1 April 2018 and 31 March 2022. - Future LCEA: Local performance awards granted from 1 April 2022. - Existing NCEA: National clinical excellence awards granted under the existing NCEA scheme. - Existing NCEA scheme: The national clinical excellence awards scheme as at 31 March 2018. - Future NCEA: National performance awards granted following the introduction of a future NCEA scheme. - Future NCEA scheme: A reformed NCEA scheme or schemes introduced by the Secretary of State for Health and Social Care on or after 1 April 2021, following changes to the existing NCEA scheme in accordance with paragraph 22 below. - Employers, employing organisations and employees to which this schedule applies: This schedule applies to all consultants employed under the Terms and Conditions Consultants (England) 2003 and their employers. - Award rounds: An annually run process which considers evidence of an individual's performance prior to 1 April of the award round year.
+- 1. For the purposes of this schedule the following definitions will apply: - Pre-2018 LCEA: Local clinical excellence awards granted prior to 1 April 2018 under local clinical excellence awards schemes in place as of 31 March 2018. - LCEA: Local clinical excellence awards granted from 1 April 2022. - NCEA: National clinical excellence awards granted under the NCEA scheme. - NCEA scheme: The national clinical excellence awards scheme in place until 31 March 2022. - NCIA: National clinical impact awards granted under the NCIA scheme1. - NCIA scheme: The national clinical impact awards scheme from 1 April 2022. - Employers, employing organisations and employees to which this schedule applies: This schedule applies to all consultants employed under the Terms and Conditions - Consultants (England) 2003 and their employers. - Award rounds: An annually run process which considers evidence of an individual's performance prior to 1 April of the award round year.
+70 in in individual's